dciccale/openhiringmatrix/README.md

 ## Introduction

-In this document we will explain what this project is about and how you can implement it successfully in your hiring process.
+In this document, we will explain what this project is about and how you can implement it successfully in your hiring process.

 The Open Hiring Matrix (OHM) is a framework designed to bring clarity, fairness, and consistency to the hiring process.
-By offering a structured view—in the form of a matrix—of the requirements for a role, including how important each skill is for that role, and providing an evaluation system that enable companies to assess candidates across multiple skills, hard and soft, ensuring that the hiring decision is not based on subjective criteria or misconceptions between the candidate and the company.
+By offering a structured view—in the form of a matrix—of the requirements for a role, including how important each skill is for that role, and providing an evaluation system that enables companies to assess candidates across multiple skills, hard and soft, ensuring that the hiring decision is not based on subjective criteria or misconceptions between the candidate and the company.